201 Stephenson Parkway, Suite 2100 Norman, OK 73019

-Students will learn about the basics of climate science and education, Indigenous planning and design, and climate adaptation through community-based research and mentorship over two consecutive summers.
-Projects are led by our Tribal partners.
+During the program, selected students will learn about the basics of climate science and education, Indigenous planning and design, and climate adaptation through community-based research and mentorship over two consecutive summers.
+Projects are led by our Tribal partners and co-developed with the students.
 Learning activities are based on each student’s research interests and experiences.

 Name: Melanie A. Frye, MA